BY ELENA VALDEZ

 It was an experience nothing short of spectacular; John’s sincere gratitude and bits of wisdom were heard throughout the stadium.
 The live performances truly brought the stories within the songs to life, with John taking time to reach out to the audience and explain and expand upon his songs’ true meanings and motivations.
 A psychedelic timeline of his life was presented as he took the audience on a tour from the beginning of his performing career in 1969 to the end.

 The concert may have ended as he vanished into black, but John as a person never will.
 The “Farewell Yellow Brick Road” concert was an amazing showcase of his life as a musician.
 Sir Elton John, though he soon plans to sit, is still standing after all this time.

 - Started with “Bennie and the Jets,” late-comers missed a vital part of the performance

-Photo curtesy of iHeart Radio
+Photo courtesy of iHeart Radio